 Witness Miller testified that, as a result of the final true-up, DEC owes interest relating to one component.
 The Company over-collected for the Vintage 3 Non-Residential DSM program.
-Witness Miller explained that the Company has calculated interest using the same methodology utilized in its North Carolina fuel rider proceedings, whereby interest is calculated at 10% from the mid-point of the overcollection period to the mid-point of the give-back period.
-Witness Miller added that this methodology benefits customers by using a higher interest rate than DEC's weighted average cost of capital approved in its most recent rate case, and provides a simple and consistent approach.
+Ms. Miller explained that the Company has calculated interest using the same methodology utilized in its North Carolina fuel rider proceedings, whereby interest is calculated at 10% from the mid-point of the over-collection period to the mid-point of the give-back period.
+She added that this methodology benefits customers by using a higher interest rate than DEC's weighted average cost of capital approved in its most recent rate case, and provides a simple and consistent approach.

-Overall, as set forth on Supplemental Miller Exhibit 1, the Company proposed an EMF of 0.0260 cents per kWh for its North Carolina retail residential customers, 0.0150 cents per kWh for non-residential Vintage 2014 EE participants, (0.0044) cents per kWh for non-residential Vintage 2014 DSM participants, 0.0326 cents per kWh for non-residential Vintage 4 EE participants, 0.0005 cents per kWh for non-residential Vintage 3 EE participants, (0.0017) cents per kWh for non-residential Vintage 3 DSM participants, 0.0148 cents per kWh for non-residential Vintage 2 EE participants, 0.0019 cents per kWh for non-residential Vintage 2 DSM participants, 0.0027 cents per kWh for non-residential Vintage 1 EE participants, and 0.0017 cents per kWh for non-residential Vintage 1 DSM participants.
+Overall, as set forth on Supplemental Miller Exhibit 1, the Company proposed an EMF of 0.0260 cents per kWh for its North Carolina retail residential customers, 0.0150 cents per kWh for non-residential Vintage 2014 EE participants, (0.0044) cents per kWh for non-residential Vintage 2014 DSM participants, 0.0326 cents per kWh for non-residential Vintage 4 EE participants, 0.0005 cents per kWh for non-residential Vintage 4 DSM participants, 0.0261 cents per kWh for nonresidential Vintage 3 EE participants, (0.0017) cents per kWh for nonresidential Vintage 3 DSM participants, 0.0148 cents per kWh for non-residential Vintage 2 EE participants, 0.0019 cents per kWh for non-residential Vintage 2 DSM participants, 0.0027 cents per kWh for non-residential Vintage 1 EE participants, and 0.0017 cents per kWh for non-residential Vintage 1 DSM participants.